 - If you have dead zones, consider putting in a pond jet or aerator in that spot to move the water.

 - Only feed fish what they can eat in a few minutes.
-Stand an watch them eat to be sure.
+Stand and watch them eat to be sure.
 Uneaten food contributes to muck and algae.

-- An Autodose will dose bacteria everyday.
-Bacteria needs to be added every week and extra when there is high heat or just after rain.
+- An Autodose will dose bacteria every day.
+Bacteria need to be added every week and extra when there is high heat or just after rain.